Dan-Eli/geo_sim_processing_a/README.md

 ## Usage

-usage: python Chordal_Axis.py \[-h] \[-t] \[-s] \ file

-positional arguments:

-    file                  Input/Output Geopackage vector file to extract skeleton

-optional arguments:

-     -h, --help          Show this help message and exit -t, --triangle      Name of the layer in the graphic file containing the triangle (Line string) -s, --skeleton      Name of the layer to create that will contain the skeleton -c, --correction    Correct the skeleton for small centre line, T junction and X junction

-Example:

-python chordal_axis.py -t tesselation -s skeleton road.gpkg

-   - Load the triangle in the layer named tesselation; create the centre line using the chordal axis and create the layer skeleton in the file road.gpkg
+Chordal Axis is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification

+**Input vector layer**:   Input vector feature to create the chordal axis (skeleton)

+**Correction**:           Flag to correct the skeleton for small centre line, T junction and X junction.
+Usefull in the case of long any narrow polygon.

+**Output vector layer**:  Output vector feature for the skeleton

  ## How it works